 You see, most guys start off training their back with exercises like the barbell row, deadlift, and pull up.
 And don’t get me wrong, these are Back Extension Machine for back development… but they are not good for a beginner.

 And when you throw these factors on top of the fact that a new lifter is just learning how to engage their back properly, you are left with a kid who does exercises with poor form and doesn’t get anything out of them.

 This is why a lot of lifters end up having underdeveloped backs.
 They never take the time to learn a good mind-muscle connection with the proper exercises.

 So, what are the ‘proper’ back exercises I just mentioned?
-Those done on a gym machine.
+Those done on gym equipment for sale.